Dual Enrollment Funding

 - Ninth graders are not eligible for Dual Enrollment funding but may self-pay or have their tuition paid by their school system or another partner.

-- Students are limited to a total of 30 Dual Enrollment Funding hours starting Summer of 2020, with a limit of 15 hours per semester.
-This includes all attempted hours at all colleges and universities where Dual Enrollment Funding was used.
+- Students are limited to a total of 30 Dual Enrollment Funding hours total, with a limit of 15 hours per semester.

 - Starting with Summer 2020, students with 2 or more withdrawals become ineligible for Dual Enrollment Funding.